 9. Hold Regular 1-on-1 Review Meetings With Team Members

-In a similar vein, it’s handy to hold regular meetings with your employees regardless of whether they are airing their work issues or not.
+In a similar vein, addressing and managing an employee’s behavior is crucial, especially when it comes to holding regular meetings with your employees regardless of whether they are airing their work issues or not.
 In fact, this is a great way to get the opinions of every person in your office separately in a 1-on-1 meeting scenario where quieter and shyer employees may feel more confident talking about their problems.
 Makes sense!
 By holding these regular meetings, you’re more likely to catch problems and negative attitude before they become an issue that leads to toxic employees in the first place!

 Addressing an angry employee can indeed impact the team’s feelings and overall team dynamic, including other employees.
 Managers need to minimize this impact by extending support to affected colleagues and striving to restore team unity.